 This printable word search exercise helps students of grade 6 augment their onomatopoeic uptake, inspired by things that enthuse them big league.
 They find a sound word to describe each picture.

-An ideal way for the 8th grade children to excel in their onomatopoeic learning is to look for them every time they hear a sound.
+An ideal way for the children to excel in their onomatopoeic learning is to look for them every time they hear a sound.
 In this pdf worksheet, they rewrite each sentence by using an appropriate onomatopoeia.